After6Services/mt-plugin-superassets-for-soundcloud/README.md

 # License

-This plugin is licensed under The BSD 2-Clause License, http://www.opensource.org/licenses/bsd-license.php.
+This plugin is licensed under the MIT License which some people also refer to as the Expat License, http://opensource.org/licenses/mit-license.php.
 See LICENSE.md for the exact license.

 # Authorship

-SoundCloud Assets was originally written by Arseni Mouchinski with help from Dave Aiello and Jeremy King.
+SoundCloudAssets was originally written by Arseni Mouchinski with help from Dave Aiello and Jeremy King.

 # Copyright